Back in July, advisors for the presidential campaign of former Vice-President Joe Biden unveiled a new economic agenda.

 Not this time.

 Biden’s plan explicitly targets real estate investors.
-In particular, the elimination of 1031 “like-kind” exchanges.
+In particular, the elimination (or severe restriction) of 1031 “like-kind” exchanges.

 This is a bad idea that just won’t die.